 - · Avoid physical and mental activities that make symptoms worse

-- · Take a break if symptoms get worse
+- Take a break if symptoms get worse

 - · Avoid activities that can be stressful

 - · Drink regular amounts of water and eat regular and balanced meals

 - · Get regular amounts of sleep

 - · Spend time with friends and family

-- If school is more difficult, or they feel more sad or nervous than normal, they should tell a trusted friend, family member, teacher, guidance counsellor, doctor, nurse or Elder
+- If school is more difficult, or a they feel more sad or nervous than normal, they should tell a trusted friend, family member, teacher, guidance counsellor, doctor, nurse or Elder

-- · Avoid drugs, alcohol, and activities where they can can hit their head
+- · Avoid drugs, alcohol, as well activities where they can can hit their head

 - · Go to all medical appointments

-When can a child go back to school, sports, and outdoor activities?
+When can I go back to school, sports, and outdoor activities?

-It is important that all children make a gradual (step-by-step) return to school and sports.
-Each step should take at least one day.
-If symptoms return, go back to the last step and try it again until you can do it without feeling worse.
-Always get a doctor's note before returning to full-contact practice and games.
+It is important that all children with a concussion make a gradual (step-by-step) return to school and sports.
+Each step should take one day.
+If symptoms return, go back to the last step and try it again until you can do it without symptoms.
+It is important to get a doctor's note before returning to full-contact practice and games.